 A: No you cannot.
 This will be confiscated whether you are still drinking it, or unopened and regardless if this is a bottle or can.
 This includes coffee or other hot drinks, and any other cold drink you are supping.

 Our Advice: Finish your drink before you get to security

 Q: I’m still not entirely sure about what liquids I can take through?

-A: You can take through various liquids in different containers, but the container itself should not be able to hold more than 100ml.
+A: You can take through various liquids – such as perfume – in different containers, but the container itself should not be able to hold more than 100ml.
 The limit is 1 litre so the maximum 100ml containers is 10.

 These should be carried through the airport in a single transparent re-sealable plastic bag – like a freezer bag.
 The bag itself should not carry more than 1 litre (20cm x 20cm).

 All the containers should fit comfortably and the bag should be sealed.
 Inside there should be no more than 10 containers of 100ml bringing the combined volume to no more than 1 litre.
 Plus, only one bag per person and should be carried separately for easy examination.